tvdboom/ATOM/docs_sources/user_guide/data_management.md

 is called `og` (original) and can not be accessed by the user.

-Apart from the dataset itself, the model's [predictions](./predicting) are also stored as attributes of the model (e.g. `predict_proba_train`) and can occupy considerable memory for large datasets.
-You can delete these attributes using the [reset_predictions](../../API/ATOM/atomclassifier/#reset-predictions) method in order to free some memory before [saving](../../API/ATOM/atomclassifier/#save) the class.
+Apart from the dataset itself, the model's [predictions](./predicting) (e.g. `predict_proba_train`), metric scores and [shap values](./plots/#shap) are also stored as attributes of the model to avoid having to recalculate them every time they are needed.
+All this data can occupy a considerable amount memory for large datasets.
+You can delete all these attributes using the [clear](../../API/ATOM/atomclassifier/#clear) method in order to free some memory before [saving](../../API/ATOM/atomclassifier/#save) the class.

 !!! note
-    Sparse matrices fed to atom or an [exported pipeline](../../API/ATOM/atomclassifier/#export-pipeline) are converted internally to the full array, filling large spaces in memory.
+    Sparse matrices fed to atom or an [exported pipeline](../../API/ATOM/atomclassifier/#export-pipeline) are converted internally to the full array.
+Note that this can fill large spaces in memory.

 <br>